 - Avi kit

-Transceiver, shovel and probe.
-Available as a package only.
-If you are bringing your own avi kit, this must include a modern, digital, 3-antenna transceiver, otherwise you will need to rent a kit from us to take part.
+Avalanche kit rental includes transceiver, shovel and probe.
+If you are bringing your own avi kit, this must include a modern, digital, 3-antenna transceiver, and a solid shovel and probe.
+If you do not have all three of these things then you must rent a kit from us to take part.
+Avi Kits once rented are non-refundable.